Scalable Multi-Robot Motion Planning Using Workspace Guidance-Informed Hypergraphs: Preliminaries and Prior Work

-Hybrid methods combine decoupled and coupled planning.
-CBS-MP~\cite{smsa-romrmpucbs-21} performs a low-level search to find decoupled paths for each robot and resolves conflicts using a high-level search in the composite space.
-Several hybrid MAPF methods have been proposed to find collision-free paths given a representation of the \cspace{}.
-M*~\cite{wc-mcmppapb-2011} conducts an A*-like search using a technique called \textit{subdimensional expansion} where optimal individual paths for each robot are followed until a conflict occurs.
-Then, the conflicting agents are merged together and a new conflict-free composite path is found.
-Subdimensional Expansion RRT (sRRT)~\cite{wkc-pppfmrwse-12} applies subdimensional expansion to MRMP.
-It constructs individual policies by growing RRTs in the $C_{space}$ of each robot backward from the goal.
+Hybrid methods \blue{alternate between planning in spaces with different compositions of robots.} CBS-MP~\cite{smsa-romrmpucbs-21} performs a low-level search to find decoupled paths for each robot and resolves conflicts using a high-level search in the composite space. \blue{Kinodynamic Conflict-Based Search (K-CBS)~\cite{kal-cbsfmrmpwkc-22} extends hybrid MRMP algorithms to accommodate kinodynamic constraints, drawing on the concepts of CBS-MP~\cite{smsa-romrmpucbs-21}.} Subdimensional Expansion RRT (sRRT)~\cite{wkc-pppfmrwse-12} constructs individual policies by growing RRTs in the \cspace{} of each robot backward from the goal.
 It then expands a tree forward in the composite space by following the individual policies until conflict occurs.
 Then, new configurations are sampled for expansion in the composite space of the conflicting robots.
-While these methods perform well in open environments, in constrained settings, they expend excess computation on conflict resolution, limiting planning efficiency. \blue{Adaptive Robot Coordination (ARC)~\cite{smqma-arc-24} first plans decoupled paths for each robot and then resolves conflicts by solving local subproblems in the composite spaces of the affected robots.
-Though it does focus computation within constrained settings, it does so reactively and spends excess time adjusting the local problem size to find the right resolution.}
+While these methods perform well in open environments, in constrained settings, they expend excess computation on conflict resolution, limiting planning efficiency.
+Adaptive Robot Coordination (ARC)~\cite{smqma-arc-24} plans decoupled paths and then resolves conflicts by solving local subproblems in the composite spaces of the affected robots.
+Though it does focus computation within constrained settings, it does so reactively and spends excess time adjusting the local problem size to find the right resolution. \blue{Its kinodynamic variant~\cite{qsmma-karcfmrkp-2025} similarly resolves collisions and ensures kinodynamic feasibility using trajectory optimization.}

-\blue{Kinodynamic Conflict-Based Search (K-CBS)~\cite{kal-cbsfmrmpwkc-22} extends hybrid MRMP algorithms to accommodate kinodynamic constraints, drawing on the concepts of CBS-MP~\cite{smsa-romrmpucbs-21}.
-This approach introduces kinodynamic conflicts and employs a kinodynamic low-level planner akin to the kinodynamic RRT in~\cite{hklr-rkmpwmo-02}, enabling the ability to solve high-dimensional problems with general dynamics.}